 "EEOC Addresses Interplay Between Pregnancy Discrimination Act and ADAA," Stinson Leonard Street Insight, July 2014

-Recognized in the 2019 and 2020 editions of Chambers USA: America's Leading Lawyers for Business for Labor & Employment.
+Recognized in the 2019-2023 editions of Chambers USA: America's Leading Lawyers for Business for Labor & Employment.
 Carrie was described as "spectacular" by one source.
 She brings considerable skill to wage and hour disputes, a range of discrimination cases and matters relating to the ADA.
 "She has a breadth of knowledge that has been very helpful.
 Her litigation experience provides valuable insight," one client says.

 Recognized in the 2018 edition of Chambers USA: America's Leading Lawyers for Business for Labor & Employment.
 Clients praise Carrie as a "tremendous, pragmatic, effective labor attorney—she knows how to get to central issues and resolve them effectively.
 She works for a wide array of both state and national clients, and has noted strengths in wage and hour litigation."